 For many adults, the colonoscopy has become a right of passage—a milestone on the path to aging and a shared experience to grimace over.

 While they don’t top the list of favorite pastimes for most people, colorectal cancer screenings play a critical role in saving lives.
 Colorectal cancer is the third most common type of non-skin cancer for both men and women and the second leading cause of cancer death in the United States (after lung cancer).
-An estimated 130,000 people in the United States were diagnosed with it and more than 50,000 people died from it in 2014 alone.

 Who’s at Greatest Risk?

 The number-one risk factors for colorectal cancer include advanced age (45 and older) and a family history of the disease.
 For most patients, screenings are recommended beginning at age 45.

 Those with other risk factors present should start earlier.
 These include:

 - Physical inactivity

 - Cigarette smoking

 - History of inflammatory bowel disease

 Most colorectal cancers begin with a polyp, a growth in the tissue that lines the inner surface of the colon or rectum.
 There are several tests available to detect these polyps before they become cancerous.
 Some of the tests can even prevent cancer from developing because they allow doctors to remove the abnormal growths immediately.